Buying a property which has yet to be built, or which is newly constructed should be approached with care and here are some tips which will help:

 - Resist the pressure and tactics deployed to persuade you from the using the developers preferred legal or broker partner and make a free choice on the advisor you choose to look after your interests.

-- Make sure the sales person tells you all about the Help to Buy scheme if it applies and also about all hidden costs such as service charges.
+- Make sure the sales person tells you all about the Help to Buy scheme if it applies and also about all hidden costs such as service charges and ground rent.

 - Find out before you sign what other building is to take place around the plot you are purchasing and when will the whole development be concluded.
 Ask also about the developer’s policy on Social Housing and where this part of the development is to be based.
 These are important factors since they could impact on you use and enjoyment of the property.